Your Oral Health is More Important Than You Know

 The Mouth Is the Entry Point for Nutrition

-So how are the mouth, teeth, and tongue connected to brain, heart, stomach, and other systems and subsystems that make up the human body?
+So how are the mouth, teeth, and tongue connected to the brain, heart, stomach, and other systems and subsystems that make up the human body?

 For starters, the mouth is the entry point for nutrition.
 What we eat reveals how healthy we are.
 Our mouths also offer clues about our eating habits.
 For example, diets high in simple carbs and refined sugars not only promote diabetes, obesity, and other major health problems, they are also tied to tooth decay, gum disease, and an oral microbiome rife with acid-spewing bacteria.
 Switching to a diet lower in sugars and higher in nutrient-rich fruits and vegetables make your teeth stronger and promotes a more balanced oral microbiome which, in turn, affects the rest of your body.

-Did you know that there is substantial evidence that links consumption of processed meats, such as hot dogs, bologna, and ham, with migraines?
+Did you know that there is substantial evidence that links the consumption of processed meats, such as hot dogs, bologna, and ham, with migraines?
 That’s right, what you eat can give you a headache, along with heartburn, clogged arteries, high blood pressure, diabetes, obesity, on top of oral issues such as halitosis and tooth decay.

-Poor oral health is both a cause and indicator for many other common diseases and health problems.
+Poor oral health is both a cause and an indicator of many other common diseases and health problems.
 Patients with diabetes, for example, are also at risk for developing periodontal diseases since diabetes reduces the body’s ability to respond to infections.
 On the flip side, patients with gum disease have also been found to be more susceptible to developing diabetes.

 Controlling periodontal disease through proper care, medication, and treatment also improved and regulated diabetes.
 As the relationship between diabetes and gum disease illustrates, the relationship between the mouth and the rest of the body isn’t purely cause and effect in one direction or the other.
 Rather, the health and wellbeing of one affects and informs the health and well being of the other.
 They are connected.
 Oral health is integral to your general health.

-5 Significant Ways Oral Health Affects Your Body
+5 Ways Oral Health Affects Your Body

 1. Nutrition & Diet